 Because malice aforethought is a necessary element of murder, a defense attorney by be able to help you have your charges reduced by using a strategy such as the ones described below:

 If you or a loved one are facing murder charges, the most important thing you can do is contact a criminal defense attorney right away.
 A qualified lawyer will examine the facts of your case to determine the best possible defensive strategy.
-As a California criminal defense attorney with over 30 years of experience, I have successfully represented clients facing even some of the most serious charges.
-Call the law offices of Robert M. Helfend today to schedule your free consultation – 800-834-6434.
+As a California criminal defense attorney with more than 40 years of experience, I have successfully represented clients facing even some of the most serious charges.
+Call the Helfend Law Group today to schedule your free consultation – 800-834-6434.